-New iPad 2017: All you need to know about Apple’s new 9.7-inch iPad
+New iPad 2017: The ultimate guide to the new 9.7-inch iPad

 Both models support Bluetooth 4.2 connections, although the LTE version has added benefits like Wi-Fi calling and a bundled Apple SIM.

-As far as sensors go, you'll be getting the usual Touch ID fingerprint sensor (built into the Home button), as well as a three-axis gyroscope, an accelerometer, barometer, and ambient light sensor.
+As far as sensors go, you'll be getting the usual Touch ID fingerprint sensor (built into the Home button), as well as a three-axis gyroscope, an accelerometer, barometer, and ambient light sensor to boot.

 Here's a full comparison of the new 9.7-inch iPad (2017) specs, compared to the 9.7-inch iPad Pro and the 9.7-inch iPad Air 2